How To Swim Freestyle

 5. Freestyle Swimming Technique Timing & Coordination

-Freestyle swimming technique coordination.
+Freestyle swimming stroke

-Four or six leg kicks per arm cycle are recommended for the best overall balance of freestyle technique.
+Four or six leg kicks per arm cycle are recommended for the best overall balance of freestyle swimming technique.
 Two kicks per arm cycle are also performed over longer distances to save energy.

 Common mistake: Kicking too fast, causing arms to speed up